Banner image for Managing Team Members: Users and Roles

 • Users in Organization A cannot see any data from Organization B

-• API keys respect organization boundaries
+• OAuth2 tokens respect organization boundaries

 • Search and filtering are automatically scoped to your organization